The question is does contact center technology actually deliver better business results?

 What is Contact Center as a Service?

-Contact Center as a Service (CCaaS) is a contact center technology, typically deployed in the cloud.
+Contact Center as a Service (CCaaS) is a call center software, typically deployed in the cloud.
 CCaaS provides the core communications components for a contact center with things like skills-based routing, IVR, and outbound capabilities.

 Why is CCaaS displacing old technology?
 The answer comes down to four critical aspects of contact center management.
 CCaaS improves every critical contact center metric.
 It reduces costs, increases flexibility and speed, easily integrates into your organization, and improves on reliability.